Washington state Rep. Jim Walsh apologizes for wearing yellow Star of David to protest COVID vaccine rules

 The backtracking, during an appearance on a conservative radio talk show, came after Walsh’s use of the symbol drew widespread condemnations, including from Democratic and Republican colleagues in the state Legislature as well as by Jewish organizations.

-Walsh had the star — an infamous symbol Nazis forced Jews to wear during the Holocaust — affixed to his shirt during a speech to a conservative group at a Lacey church on Saturday.
+Walsh had the star — an infamous symbol Nazis forced Jews to wear during the Holocaust — affixed to his shirt during a speech to a conservative group at a church in Lacey, Thurston County, on Saturday.
 He said it was meant to make a point about vaccine mandates that he opposes.

 “It’s an echo from history,” Walsh wrote on a Facebook page about the symbol.
 “In the current context, we’re all Jews.”